 Boston terriers typically like to be around their humans as possible and are eager to please.
 They can be a great choice for a first-time dog owner who’s looking for a small dog.
 Generally, these dogs get along with just about everyone, including young children who know not to be too rough, other household dogs, and dog-friendly cats.

-HEIGHT: 15 to 17 inches (to the withers)
+HEIGHT: 15 to 17 inches

-WEIGHT: 15 to 25 pounds
+WEIGHT: 12 to 25 pounds